-Thailand is world famous for its beautiful beaches and islands.
-On the countless islands of Thailand, you can enjoy your holiday while relaxing on idyillic sandy beaches, celebrate at wild parties all night long, explore great sceneries by scooter, go snorkelling and diving or simply indulge yourself in a luxury resort.
+Thailand is world-famous for its beautiful beaches and islands.
+On the countless islands of Thailand, you can enjoy your holiday while relaxing on idyllic sandy beaches, celebrate at wild parties all night long, explore great nature by scooter, go snorkeling and diving or simply indulge yourself in a luxury resort.
 In Thailand, everyone will find their own perfect beach and island!
 However, as you will soon realize, it is not so easy to choose among the incredible variety of islands and beaches of Thailand.
 Many of the islands also appeal to different target groups.
 For example, while Thailand backpackers and divers love Koh Tao, families are more likely to enjoy Koh Samui, and the party-goers may not miss Koh Phangan.
 I asked some fellow travel bloggers for their opinion about Thailand’s beaches and I’m happy to present you everything you need to know about the best spots for your Thailand island hopping holiday!

-The best spots for island hopping in the (south-)west of Thailand
+The best spots for island hopping in the (south-) west of Thailand

 Here’s all information about island hopping in the west of Thailand.